angusjf/bitmap-upscaler/README.md

 # Bitmap Upscaler

 Tool to nearest-neighbour upscale any .bmp by any integer amount, simply making every 1 pixel in the input to n by n in the output.
+This tool only works with _32 or 24 bits per pixel_, _uncompressed_ .bmp files.

 ## To Compile
 ```